 Bank account balance values, are a clear example to understand this.
 Your bank account balance value must match the corresponding value on the extract provided by your bank.
-Other real accounts such as debs, credit cards, receivables or any Asset or Liability accounts are examples of ones that should be kept reconciled.
+Other real accounts such as debs, credit cards, receivables or any Asset or Liability accounts are examples of accounts to reconcile.

 Keeping accounts reconciled is one of the most important aspect of having your finances under control.
-Once Assets and Liabilities accounts balances matches the real accounts balances, you are likely to have everything right.
+Once Assets and Liabilities accounts balances matches the real accounts balances, you have everything right.

 Bkper provide some tools to help you keep it reconciled: